Mongolian gerbil: Habitat

-Mongolian gerbils inhabit grassland, shrubland and desert, including semidesert and steppes in China, Mongolia, and the Russian Federation.
+Mongolian gerbils inhabit grassland, shrubland and desert, including semidesert and steppes in China, Mongolia, and Russia.

 Soil on the steppes is sandy and is covered with grasses, herbs, and shrubs.
 The steppes have cool, dry winters and hot summers.
 The temperature can get up to 50 C, but the average temperature for most of the year is around 20 C.

 In the wild, these gerbils live in patriarchal groups generally consisting of one parental pair, the most recent litter, and a few older pups; sometimes the dominant female's sister(s) also live with them.
 Only the dominant females will produce pups, and will mostly mate with the dominant male while in estrus (heat), female gerbils are generally more loyal than male gerbils.
 One group of gerbils generally ranges over 325–1550 m2.

 A group lives in a central burrow with 10–20 exits.
 Some deeper burrows with only one to three exits in their territory may exist.
 These deeper burrows are used to escape from predators when they are too far from the central burrow.
-A group's burrows often interconnect with other groups.